Christopher Cock (auctioneer)

-Christopher Cock (died 1748) was an eminent English auctioneer and picture restorer who lived and worked in London.
+Christopher Cock (died 1748) was an English auctioneer and picture restorer who lived and worked in London.
 His earliest known auction was in 1717.
 He operated from various premises in Soho until 1731, when he moved to the Great Piazza, Covent Garden.
 Cock was auctioneer of the properties and possessions of many well-known men of the time.
 He was married to Ann, but nothing more is known of his wife or any children; Cock died in 1748 and is buried at St Paul's, Covent Garden.

 Biography

 Christopher Cock was probably born in London in the 1690s, but this is not certain.
 It has been suggested that his father was John Cock (d.
 1714), printseller and picture dealer in London; no firm evidence has been found to substantiate this, although a Christopher Edward Cock, son of John and Mary was baptised at St Andrew Holborn, London on 30 September 1695.

 Cock died in December 1748, and was buried at St Paul's, Covent Garden on the 16th.
 The church registers record where he was interred, but his memorial no longer exists.